kilimangara/meetrack_api/api_docs.md

 **Confirm code, user exists**
 ----
-  Sign in user by phone and code.
+  Sign in user by phone and code and checks whether the maximum number of attempts has been exceeded.
 The user with this phone must be registered in the system.
+In debug mode code '00000' always valid.

 * **URL:**
   /api/auth/users/